alex-bu-89/notifyme/README.md

 Work in progress...

-Tiny api to get available appointments at aliens authority in Berlin
+Tiny lib to get available appointments at aliens authority in Berlin

 ### How to start: